Square Kilometer to Square Foot Conversion Calculator: Free Online Tool

 Common Uses for square kilometers

-• Geography & Cartography: Standard unit for measuring the land area of cities, regions, countries, and continents.
+• Geography and Cartography: The standard unit for stating the land or surface area of countries, continents, large islands, administrative divisions (states, provinces), and major cities.

 Common Uses for square feet

-• Art & Photography: Sometimes used to specify the dimensions or area of artwork or prints.
+• Art & Signage: Describing the area of canvases, prints, or signs.

 Frequently Asked Questions